GabrielReisfeld/GabrielReisfeld/README.md

 <div align="center">
 <img src="https://i.ibb.co/zSZK0jy/Preview.jpg" alt="Trivia-Preview">

+Trivia game like the TV program "Who Wants to be a Millionaire".
 App developed using React and CSS.

  <a href="https://who-wants-to-be-a-millionaire-app.netlify.app/">Website</a> | <a href="https://github.com/GabrielReisfeld/Who-Wants-to-Be-a-Millionaire-App">Repositorie</a>
  </div>